phykn/smmo/README.md

 `layer`

--   `n`: refractive index of the layer
+-   `n`: Refractive index of the layer
--   `k`: absorption coefficient of the layer
+-   `k`: Absorption coefficient of the layer
--   `thickness`: thickness of the layer.
+-   `thickness`: Thickness of the layer.
 The unit is centimeter (cm).
--   `coherence`: coherence in the layer. `True` is coherence and `False` is incoherence.
+-   `coherence`: Coherence in the layer. `True` is coherence and `False` is incoherence.

 ### Example